oppia/oppia-web-developer-docs/Instructions-for-Reviewers.md

      * User-facing confusions should be incorporated into manual tests / critical user journeys for functional capabilities.
 (Ping one of the QA team members on the PR thread).
      * Are there tests/docs which should be present, but aren't?
      * If the change affects the UI, check out the branch and look at it in a browser.
 Does the UI look good and intuitive to the user?
+     * **Important:** Please also ensure that, if a PR author files a TODO for future work, they assign themselves to it (or arrange for it to be assigned responsibly to someone else) and don't just abandon it.
+It should typically be the next thing they work on, unless there is a principled reason to agree otherwise.
+(In other words, PR authors shouldn't just file TODOs for future work and then abandon them.)

       **Note**: To checkout branch BRANCH_NAME from committer COMMITTER_USERNAME to your local machine, run: